 Module Name Deep Neural Network Hardware Module Number CMS-AAI-DNNH Responsible Lecturer Prof. DrIng. habil.
-Christian Mayr christian.mayr@tu-dresden.de Qualification Objectives After completing the module, students have a solid knowledge of the key design decisions for DNN accelerators.
+Christian Mayr christian.mayr@tu-dresden.de Qualification Objectives After completing the module, students should have a solid understanding of the key design decisions for DNN accelerators.
 They are able to select or design an accelerator for a given application.
-They know and understand the necessary steps for running DNNs on hardware accelerators, as well as common optimization methods for DNN accelerators.
-Contents Contents of the module are the design of hardware accelerators for artificial neural networks - Deep Neural Networks, DNN-, from architectures to arithmetic building blocks, hardware/software co- designs for DNN accelerators, necessary steps to run DNNs on hardware accelerators as well as current optimization methods and novel approaches for DNN accelerators.
-Teaching and Learning Methods The module includes lecture amounting to 2 lecture hours per week, exercise amounting to 2 lecture hours per week plus independent study.
-Prerequisites for Participation No previous knowledge is required.
-Usability The module is a compulsory module for students of the Applied Artificial Intelligence track in the Computational Modelling and Simulation Master's programme.
-Requirements for the Awarding of Credit Points The credit points are awarded if the module examination is passed.
-The module examination consists of a written examination of 90 minutes.
-Credit Points and Grades This module allows for the earning of 5 credit points.
-The module grade corresponds to the grade of the examination performance.
-Frequency of the Module The module is offered every summer semester.
-Workload The workload is a total of 150 hours.
+They know and understand the necessary steps for executing DNNs on hardware accelerators, as well as common optimization methods for DNN accelerators.
+Content The module covers the design of hardware accelerators for artificial neural networks - deep neural networks (DNN) - from architectures to arithmetic building blocks, hardware/software co-designs for DNN accelerators, the steps required to execute DNNs on hardware accelerators, and current optimization methods and novel approaches for DNN accelerators.
+Teaching and Learning Methods The module comprises lecture amounting to 2 lecture hours per week, exercise amounting to 2 lecture hours per week plus independent study.
+Prerequisites for Participation No special knowledge or abilities are needed.
+Usability The module is a compulsory module in the Master's degree program in Computational Modeling and Simulation for students in the Applied Artificial Intelligence track.
+Requirements for the Awarding of Credit Points Credit points are awarded upon passing the module examination.
+The module examination comprises a 90-minute written test.
+Credit Points and Grades The module is worth 5 credit points.
+The module grade corresponds to the grade of the examined assessment.
+Frequency of the Module The module is offered each year in the summer semester.
+Workload The workload comprises 150 hours in total.
+Duration of the Module The module runs for the duration of one semester.